 The Shortfalls of Traditional Learning Techniques

 Before you get the wrong idea, I firmly believe that the best people to deliver your results work in your business right now.
-If some were a bad hire then that may be because of a poor selection process but, if you accept that the team you have now is the dream team then the question is this: how can you improve their performance?
+If some were a bad hire then that may be because of a poor selection process but, if you accept that the team you have now is the dream team then the question is this: How can you improve their performance?

 When you hear someone say ‘training’ what do you think of?

-Maybe it's a group of people in a seminar room with a trainer sharing slides?
-If its a good session then there will be some lively activities and debates.
+Maybe it’s a group of people in a seminar room with a trainer sharing slides?
+If it’s a good session then there will be some lively activities and debates.
 Indeed, there is nothing wrong with classroom learning (at RTS Group we deliver quite a lot of it) but it can have a limited effect.
 We often call this the ‘Chinese meal effect’ – you feel full up and satisfied immediately afterwards, but by the time you get home you are hungry again.

-Many forward-thinking organisations – and many outside the automotive sector – realise that classroom training is part of the mix, that is requires a blended learning approach with a range of mediums to challenge and develop people.
+Many forward-thinking organisations – and many outside the automotive sector – realise that classroom training is part of the mix, and that it requires a blended learning approach with a range of mediums to challenge and develop people.
 This is not about cost saving, but about ensuring you are delivering the best learning and development for your teams.

 Let’s also consider how adults, in the workplace, prefer their learning; we all have reduced time, more pressures and many calls on our attention and we need to ensure that time away from the workplace is used effectively.
-It may surprise you that it's not just millennials who are glued to their screens – the majority of us transact online quite naturally and easily.
+It may surprise you that it’s not just millennials who are glued to their screens – the majority of us transact online quite naturally and easily.
 Look at today’s students – they learn from their peer group in forums and discussion groups online alongside lectures and other communications from their tutors.
-Access to wider study and reference materials are online and the role of the tutor, in many cases, is to provide links and guidance to the right materials and equip students with their own research skills.
+Access to wider study and reference materials is online and the role of the tutor, in many cases, is to provide links and guidance to the right materials and equip students with their own research skills.

 This mixture of both digital and face-to-face learning techniques is known as blended learning.
 Spreading information over a variety of platforms and environments provides a buffet where each learning style can find content to suit.